-Partitioning is the process of writing the hard drive sectors that will make up the partition table.
+Partitioning means writing the hard drive sectors that will make up the partition table.
 It contains information on the partition, including sector size, position with respect to the primary partition, types of partitions present, operating systems installed, etc. When a partition is created, it is given a volume name, which allows it to be easily identified.
 Read on for more information.

 The partitioning of a hard drive occurs after the drive has been physically formatted but before it is logically formatted.
 It involves creating areas on the disk where data will not be mixed.

-It can be used for example, to install different operating systems that do not use the same file system.
-Therefore, logically there will be at least as many partitions as there are operating systems using different file systems.
-If you are using just one operating system, a single partition of the full size of the disk is sufficient.
-That is unless you want to create several partitions so as to have several drives on which data is kept separately.
+It can be used, for example, to install different operating systems that do not use the same file system.
+Therefore, logically there will be at least as many partitions as operating systems using different file systems.
+A single partition of the full disk size is sufficient if you use just one operating system.
+That is unless you want to create several partitions to have several drives on which data is kept separately.

-There are three types of partitions: primary partitions, extended partitions and logical drives.
-A disk may contain up to four primary partitions (only one of which can be active), or three primary partitions and one extended partition.
-In the extended partition, the user can create logical drives (i.e. "simulate" several smaller-sized hard drives).
+Three types of partitions exist: primary, extended, and logical.
+A disk may contain up to four primary partitions (only one can be active), three primary, and one extended partition.
+In the extended partition, the user can create logical drives (i.e., "simulate" several smaller-sized hard drives).

 Here is an example of where the disk contains one primary partition and one extended partition made up of three logical drives:

 For DOS systems (DOS, Windows 9x), only the primary partition is bootable and is, therefore, the only one on which the operating system can be started.

 What is a “master boot record”?
 The boot sector (called the Master Boot Record or MBR) is the first sector of a hard drive (cylinder 0, head 0, sector 1).
 It contains the primary partition table and the code, called the bootloader, which, when loaded into memory, will allow the system to boot up.